sirtthe9th/node/doc/api/packages.md

    ECMAScript module loader.
 Applies regardless of the module format of the target file. _Always mutually exclusive with `"require"`._
 * `"require"` - matched when the package is loaded via `require()`.
-   As `require()` only supports CommonJS, the referenced file should be CommonJS, although the condition will be matched regardless of the module format of the target file. _Always mutually exclusive with `"import"`._
+   The referenced file should be loadable with `require()` although the condition will be matched regardless of the module format of the target file.
+Expected formats include CommonJS, JSON, and native addons but not ES modules as `require()` doesn't support them. _Always mutually exclusive with `"import"`._
 * `"node"` - matched for any Node.js environment.
 Can be a CommonJS or ES module file. _This condition should always come after `"import"` or `"require"`._